 - Cover page

-- Executive summary or letter from the state governor or the community's mayor or county executive
+- Executive summary or letter from the state or community's top elected official

 - The table of contents